Info!

 UPDATED 1 Sept: The EI library in London is temporarily closed to the public, as a precautionary measure in light of the ongoing COVID-19 situation.
 The Knowledge Service will still be answering email queries via email , or via live chats during working hours (09:15-17:00 GMT).
 Our e-library is always open for members here: eLibrary , for full-text access to over 200 e-books and millions of articles.
 Thank you for your patience.

 Climate change and air quality concerns have pushed clean energy up the global agenda.
-As we switch over to new, cleaner technologies and fuels, our experience of using power, heat and transport are going to change, transforming the way we live, work and get from A to B. Explore the sections below to find out more.
+As we switch to new technologies and cleaner fuels, our experience of using power, heat and transport will change, transforming the way we live, work, or travel.

 decorative